Central Jê languages

 The Akuwẽ or Central Jê languages are a branch of the Jê languages constituted by two extant languages (Xavánte and Akwẽ-Xerénte) and two extinct or dormant, scarcely attested languages (Xakriabá and Acroá).
 Together with the Goyaz Jê languages, they form the Cerrado branch of the Jê family.

 Phonology

 The Akuwẽ languages share a number of characteristic innovations, such as the Akuwẽ/Central Jê vowel shift, the sound change *ka- > *wa-, and the occlusive merger, which distinguish them clearly from all other Jê languages.

 A characteristic feature of the Akuwẽ languages is the existence of complex allomorphy patterns whereby the choice of the allomorph is conditioned by the position of the word within a syntagm (i.e. whether the word is in the middle or in the end of a syntagm).
-It has been suggested that it is possible to derive both allomorphs (those that occur syntagm-internally and those that occut syntagm-finally) from uniform underlying representations, which involve underlying codas.
+It has been suggested that it is possible to derive both allomorphs (those that occur syntagm-internally and those that occur syntagm-finally) from uniform underlying representations, which involve underlying codas.